Meindert Hobbema Biography | Oil Painting Reproductions

 10-31-1638 Amsterdam, NED – 12-14-1709 Amsterdam, NEDBack to Artist IndexView Artists Paintings

-Originally named Meindert Lubbertszoon, Meindert Hobbema studied under Jacob van Ruysdael in his native city.
+Originally named Meindert Lubbertszoon, Meindert Hobbema changed his name and studied under Jacob van Ruysdael in his native city.
 They were close friends and often painted the same subjects; as Hobbema lacked his master's genius in raising the dramatic temperature in his landscapes, Hobbema languished in his shadow.
 This must also have been the attitude of the picture buying public at the time, for eventually Hobbema was obliged to forsake painting and work as an exciseman, an arduous occupation that left him little time or inclination for art.

 After a bitter war with Spain, the seven The United Provinces of the Low Countries gained independence.
 One of these was Holland, a republic ruled by Stadtholders (governors) of the House of Orange, though they had a great deal of local autonomy, suddenly found themselves a major European power.
 In the space of a few decades, this small population, living in the flat landscape crisscrossed with canals and dotted with windmills, emerged from anonymity to become the envy of the entire continent.
 Proud of their new achievements, painters went off in search of subjects to paint in their homeland.